Boulder Arson Defense Attorney

 Arson occurs when a person intentionally damages any structure or building by causing a fire or an explosion while a building is occupied.
 However, even if the person setting the fire owns the building or knows that it is vacant, they can face felony charges.
 Arson cases are often investigated by elite law enforcement units who use advanced chemical analysis to pinpoint the origin of a fire and the most likely contributing factors to the fire’s ignition and spread.

 The police will also determine if the act was committed in retaliation or to conceal another crime.
-Because arson can cause significant financial damage and/or bodily harm, law enforcement will frequently utilize their entire arsenal of tools and personnel in pursuit of prosecuting these crimes.
+Because arson can cause significant financial damage and/or bodily harm, law enforcement will frequently utilize its entire arsenal of tools and personnel in pursuit of prosecuting these crimes.

 Punishments for Arson